A Guide to Choosing the Best Processor (CPU)

 Major processor brands:

-When you’re shopping for a laptop, you’ll see two main CPU brands: Intel and AMD.
+You’ll see two main CPU brands: Intel and AMD.
 You might have heard that one is superior to the other, which is actually not a very accurate statement these days.
-Both a re the best CPU manufacturers.
+Both are the best CPU manufacturers.

 Pricing is quite comparable with both brands and the actual performance will depend more explicitly on the specific model of a CPU.
 Things like the number of cores and threads and the technology used in the production of the chip help define how powerful it is.